mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 Traffic Selector (TS):
 : A set of parameters (e.g., IP address range, port range, and protocol) used to define which traffic should be protected by a specific Security Association (SA).

-It is assumed that the reader is familiar with other SCHC terminology defined in {{!RFC8376}}, {{!RFC8724}}, and {{?I-D.ietf-schc-architecture}}.
+It is assumed that the reader is familiar with other SCHC terminology defined in {{?RFC8376}}, {{!RFC8724}}, and {{?I-D.ietf-schc-architecture}}.

-# SCHC Integration into the IPsec Stack
+# SCHC Integration into the IPsec Stack {#sec-schc-ipsec-integration}

 The main principle of the ESP Header Compression Profile (EHCP) is to avoid sending information that has already been shared by the peers.
 Different profiles and technologies, such as those defined by {{!RFC4301}} and {{!RFC4303}}, ensure that ESP can be tailored to various network requirements and security policies.
 However, ESP is not optimized for bandwidth efficiency because it has been designed as a general-purpose protocol.
 EHCP aims to address this by leveraging a profile, expressed via the SCHC architecture, to optimize the ESP header sizes for better efficiency in constrained environments.

 {{fig-arch}} illustrates the integration of SCHC into the IPsec stack, detailing the different layers and components involved in the compression and decompression processes.
 The diagram is divided into two entities, each representing an endpoint of a communication link.

-Rules for compression are derived from parameters associated with the Security Association (SA) and agreed upon via IKEv2 {{!RFC7296}}, as well as specific compression parameters designated as Attributes for Rules Generation (AfRG) (see {{sec-afrg}}).
-These AfRGs are also agreed upon via IKEv2 in {{!I-D.ietf-ipsecme-ikev2-diet-esp-extension}}.
+Compression rules are derived from Security Association (SA) parameters negotiated through IKEv2 {{!RFC7296}}, such as Traffic Selectors (TS) and IPsec mode, as well as additional parameters explicitly defined in this document as Attributes for Rules Generation (AfRG) (see {{sec-afrg}}).
+While TS and IPsec mode serve as inputs for compression, they are not traditionally categorized as AfRG.
+This document introduces the concept of AfRG to unify these inputs and define the compression process.
+To facilitate complete negotiation, any remaining AfRG parameters requiring explicit agreement are addressed through the IKEv2 extension {{!I-D.ietf-ipsecme-ikev2-diet-esp-extension}}.

 Upon establishing the SA, Diet-ESP uses the AfRGs listed in {{tab-ehc-ctx-esp}} for derivation of the SoR applicable to each SCHC stratum.
 The collection of rules are then used for the SCHC Context initialization.
 The reference column in {{tab-ehc-ctx-esp}} indicates the source where the parameter value is defined.
 The C/D column specifies in which of the SCHC strata the parameter is being used.